 Lice is a common, creepy-crawly problem that many school-age kids will face at some point – which unfortunately means that you, as a parent, will too.
 These little bugs are only about two millimeters long and like to make a home in the hair of kids.
 Though they can’t fly or hop, they can crawl fast, spreading from head to head.

 According to the Centers for Disease Control and Prevention, an estimated 6-12 million kids get lice every year.
-“Because kids spend a lot of time together, whether playing, napping next to each other, or sharing a hair brush or a pillow, they are more likely than adults to spread the insects through head-to-head contact,” explains Sandeepa Rajadhyaksha, M.D., Associate Medical Director at Children’s Health℠ Pediatric Group.
+“Because kids spend a lot of time together, whether playing, napping next to each other, or sharing a hair brush or a pillow, they are more likely than adults to spread the insects through head-to-head contact,” explains Dawn D. Johnson, M.D., Medical Director of Children's Health℠ Pediatric Group.

 How to spot lice